top of page

 Getting to Hyde Park Street Fair

 Traffic and parking can be extremely challenging on the North End's narrow and congested neighborhood streets during Fair weekend.
-We urge you to consider an alternative mode of transportation to arrive, and have partnered with the City of Boise, Valley Regional Transit, and Lime Scooters to make getting to the Fair easier and more accessible.
+We urge you to consider an alternative mode of transportation, and have partnered with the City of Boise, Valley Regional Transit, and Lime Scooters to make getting to the Fair easier and more accessible.
 North End residents appreciate your help in making this a fun & successful event for all!

-Saturday: 3:45pm - 10:00pm (Free Fare)
+Saturday: 9:45am - 9:55 (Free Fare)

 Sunday: NO SERVICE